Irving Levin's Recollections

 When the war was over and my brother came back, he wanted to borrow some money from me to go back into the business which he was in before.
 I had previously loaned him money for his first venture, which he lost, so I wasn't inclined to give him more money.
 So he proposed that we go into business together.
 We did that; we started a retail business on the East Side.

 Now he knew the electrical business, and I didn't.
 My responsibility in the business was selling and office work, and he took care of most of the mechanical work.
-In those days, it was very fashionable to have bar mitzvahs, weddings, and other social events in social halls, churches, and synagogues with large center crystal fixtures and wall bracket fixtures.
+In those days, it was very fashionable to have bar mitzvahs, weddings, and other social events in social halls, churches, and synagogues with large central crystal fixtures and wall bracket fixtures.
 Due to my ability to do sketching, I was able to make some drawings.
 We submitted them, and got orders based on those sketches.
 That was the beginning of the kind of business in which I spent the rest of my life.

 I had some differences with my brother, so I left him that retail business.
 The owner of a firm that had sold us imported components proposed that I go to Europe with him: he would pay all the expenses, and we would share equally in the profits from whatever we buy on that trip.
 I went with him, we bought various merchandise, and it was very successful.
 As a result of this trip, he proposed that I become a one-third partner in his business.
 I left my brother and joined this man.